- 🇲🇽 Español

 The sea is a plankton soup which supports colorful reef fish like the orange-tailed king angel, schools of pelagic fish like the dorado, mysterious creatures like the paper nautilus, playful dolphins, and enthusiastic jumping creatures like the mobula–a small manta ray that leaps from the water, flaps vigorously, and splashes back down.
 Blue whales, the largest animals ever to inhabit the earth, also visit these waters, along with fin whales, humpbacks, occasional gray whales, orcas, and others.

-The National Marine Park of the Bay of Loreto manages five islands–Coronado, Danzante, Carmen, Monserrrate, and Santa Catalina as well as the adjoining coast along the base of the Sierra la Giganta Mountains.
+The National Marine Park of Loreto manages five islands–Coronado, Danzante, Carmen, Monserrrate, and Catalana as well as the adjoining coast along the base of the Sierra la Giganta Mountains.
 Crossings of 4 miles or less make some of these islands accessible to nominally experienced kayakers in calm weather.
 Longer crossing routes, exposed coastlines, and temperamental Baja winds also challenge the expert.

-Paddling with Sea Kayak Baja Mexico, you experience this special place in a small group (4-8) of similarly experienced paddlers with the most experienced, enthusiastic, and highly certified guides and coaches in Loreto.
-You also paddle a Nigel Dennis or similar high-end single kayak with a carbon Werner paddle or Don Beale Greenland paddle.
-If you are a paddler, join Sea Kayak Baja Mexico and come for a real kayak expedition!
+Paddling with Sea Kayak Baja Mexico, you experience this special place in a small group (up to 9) of similarly experienced paddlers with the most enthusiastic and highly certified guides and coaches in Loreto.
+You enjoy well maintained high-end equipment suited to your skills, preferences and objectives.
+Join Sea Kayak Baja Mexico for a joyful, smile-widening, skill-building, soul-filling kayak expedition, course, day trip or rental!

 “Why don’t you get a kayak, learn to paddle it, drive me to Mexico, and tag along for the season?”
 A whimsical invitation from kayak guide Hans Bruning in 1998 introduced SKBM founder Ginni Callahan to both sea kayaking and the Baja California Peninsula of Mexico.